regisksc/vgv_challenge/README.md

 _\*Vgv Challenge is tested on iOS and Android._

-_\*It's reccomended to run flutter run once before using an IDE such as VSCode._
+_\*It's recommended to run flutter run once before using an IDE such as VSCode._

 ---